-Every online ticket purchased comes with one digital download of Barenaked Ladies’ new studio album (their 16th), scheduled for release in late May of 2020.
+Every online ticket purchased comes with one digital download of Barenaked Ladies’ new studio album (their 16th), scheduled for release in Spring 2021.
 You will receive an additional email with instructions on how to redeem your album on release day.
 US/Canadian residents only.
 One album download per online ticket.
 Not valid for Fan to Fan Resale.
 Please note: Not all events will be participating in the album bundle offer.

 Ed Robertson (guitar, vocals) - Jim Creeggan (bass, vocals) - Kevin Hearn (keyboard, guitar, vocals) - Tyler Stewart (drums, vocals)